372groupproject/milestones-team15-wangc1-xiaominzhao/setup/code/README.txt

 Now you can download all p2_xxx files and Makefile file and use terminal type make to check all result.

-Download p3_feature.rb and type make to run at terminal the first runing program is p3_feature, check resulf and follow the notice to continue
+Download p3_feature.rb and new Makefile then type make to run at terminal the first runing program is p3_feature, check resulf and follow the notice to continue